Great Lakes: Islands

 Dispersed throughout the Great Lakes are approximately 35,000 islands.
 The largest among them is Manitoulin Island in Lake Huron, the largest island in any inland body of water in the world.
 The second-largest island is Isle Royale in Lake Superior.
 Both of these islands are large enough to contain multiple lakes themselves—for instance, Manitoulin Island's Lake Manitou is the world's largest lake on a freshwater island.
 Some of these lakes even have their own islands, like Treasure Island in Lake Mindemoya in Manitoulin Island.

 Peninsulas

-The Great Lakes also have several peninsulas between them, including the Door Peninsula, the Peninsulas of Michigan, and the Ontario Peninsula.
-Some of these peninsulas even contain smaller peninsulas, such as the Keweenaw Peninsula, the Thumb Peninsula, the Bruce Peninsula, and the Niagara Peninsula.
-Population centers on the peninsulas include Grand Rapids, Flint, and Detroit in Michigan along with London, Hamilton, Brantford, and Toronto in Ontario.
+The Great Lakes have several peninsulas between them, most prominently the Upper Peninsula, the Lower Peninsula, and the Ontario Peninsula.
+Population centers on these peninsulas include Grand Rapids, Flint, and Detroit in Michigan along with London, Hamilton, Brantford, and Toronto in Ontario.
+Other significant peninsulas in the Great Lakes include the Sibley, Bayfield, Keweenaw, Door, Garden, Leelanau, Thumb, Bruce, and Niagara peninsulas.